Frequently Asked Questions

 I have an Evans Bank Credit Card.
 Can I make a payment online?

-Yes.
-Register for your account online, and you can check balances, pay bills, and other customer service issues.
-You can find the link on our website under PERSONAL, Lending, and select the option for Credit Cards.
-Click on the My Account link to access.
+Absolutely.
+Register for your account online, and check balances, pay bills, and other customer service issues.
+You can find the link under PERSONAL, Lending, and select the option for Credit Cards, or click here.

 What is the Evans Bank routing number?